avayedawadi/LMC-MP3/content/getting-started.md

 - Document decisions and tradeoffs
 - Explain how features work
 - Communicate changes to nonprofits
-- Make projects maintainable after we graduate
+- Keep projects maintainable after we graduate

 ## First Week Checklist

-### Day 1
 - [ ] Read your project README
 - [ ] Skim the Toolkit (Introduction → Roles → Guidelines)
 - [ ] Join the project communication channels

-### Day 3
-- [ ] Write your first PR using the PR template
-- [ ] Review one teammate's PR
-- [ ] Read the spec for your current feature

-### Day 7
-- [ ] Contribute at least one doc improvement
-- [ ] Ask your EM/PM for feedback on your communication
-- [ ] Make sure you know how updates are sent to nonprofits
+- [ ] Ask any questions to EM/PM/leadearship